-Preliminaries in Construction: What They Are and Why They Matter
+Preliminaries in Construction: What They Are, How to Price Them, and Why They Matter

 In the world of construction, success depends on much more than just materials and labor.
-Behind every well-executed project lies thorough planning, proper site setup, and effective project management—elements collectively known as preliminaries or prelims.
+Behind every well-executed project lies thorough planning, proper site setup, and effective project management.
+These elements are collectively known as preliminaries, or prelims.

 While often overlooked in discussions about construction costs, preliminaries can account for 5–15% of a project's budget and play a crucial role in determining whether a project runs smoothly or encounters costly delays and complications.

-This comprehensive guide explores everything you need to know about preliminaries in construction: what they are, what they include, how they're priced, and why they're essential to every successful construction project in 2025 and beyond.
+This comprehensive guide explores everything you need to know about preliminaries in construction: what they are, what they include, how they're priced, and why they're essential to every successful construction project.

 What Are Preliminaries in Construction?